-Lawn rolling fits into a spring lawn maintenance schedule when trying to remove bumps in your lawn.
+Lawn rolling fits into a spring lawn maintenance schedule when trying to remove minor bumps or frost heaves in your lawn.
 Having an even surface is nicer to walk on and ensures a safer and easier mowing job.

 Spring is the better time to do a rolling application because the turf usually has more moisture from the frost coming out of the ground and from the spring rains.

 The trick is to work on ground with just the right amount of moisture.
 If the ground is too wet, you'll likely have a soil compaction problem from this application.

 On the other hand, working on a lawn that's too dry

 will almost always be a waste of time with the lawn roller, as the ground will